unixorn/zsh-quickstart-kit/README.md

 ## ZSH

 For a list of other ZSH plugins and themes you can use, check out my [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) list.

+## Dotfiles in general

+[dotfiles.github.io/](https://dotfiles.github.io/) has a lot of great resources for dotfiles - frameworks for managing them, configurations for editors and bootstraps with initial configurations to start from.

 ## Vim